Leverage Your Engineering Data Series

 Now we can remove the pockets.
 First we make a sketch and then extrude.
 Then feature recognize the top filet and suppress.
 We now have the part ready for machining and can be exported to your CNC software in its favorite import format.

 This is the beauty of INOVATE.
 You have both history and direct editing integrated in the product, in fact, it is the only CAD package that does.

-Stereolithography is now the standard format for FEA or 3D printing.
+Stereolithography is now the standard format for FEA, 3D printing or reverse engineering.
 INOVATE like most other systems can easily generate them.
 But since INOVATE started out as a graphics design package you can review stl’s as part of your renderings.
 Below we will create a stl from the cover.

 Now we can import the stl or any other stl and use it for rendering with our solid parts.
 We can even change the colors.

 We know you are heavily invested in your current system.
 Many of you have not experienced any other systems to even know that there is a better or more productive solution.
 That is why I include so many renderings showing you the capabilities.
 What we are promoting here is that IRONCAD/INOVATE are incredible enhancement products for your existing system.
 Products like Creo (Pro/E), Siemens NX and Inventor have direct editing modules that can import and modify virtually any solid and can now be completely compatible with other system.
 Even Solidworks offers a limited feature recognition.
 Catia 5 is the only system the does not offer any form of direct editing.
 But these systems are designed for an experienced user and require a long learning curve.
 For a manufacturing supplier it is unrealistic to think you could utilize all of the systems even if you could afford them.
 The engineering and manufacturing world is in transition.
 I am here to hurry it up by offering an incredible cost and time saving solution.